davisRoman/dogsandhumans/Intellij_Debugging_Quick_Start_Guide.md

 ![ took_one_step ](img/took_one_step.png )
 <br />
 <br />
 But hey now!
 Check out our `Variables` window.
 Do you notice anything different about it?
 It now shows us an object called sparky.
 If you click on its left arrow it will show us the contents of its private instance variable, name, that is currently set to sparky.
-Do you also notice that that it says "Dog@643"?
-This is the unique object identifier that will become very handy in the future.
+Do you also notice that it says "Dog@643"?

+This unique object identifier will become even more handy in the future.
 <br />
 <br />
 ![ variables_window_with_sparky_object ](img/variables_window_with_sparky_object.png )